Azlon-io/DataPorts/Readme.md

 With the example application it is also possible to send dataqueries to other DataPorts.
 A dataquery contains a key field and a value for this key field.
 For example: you can search on keyfield 'GTIN' and value '8713600053445'.
 When you send this query to a DataPort, the DataPort will receive this query and will be able to send and answer back to asking DataPort.

-**Note:** it's depending on the receiving DataPort if you will get an answer.
+**Note:** it is depending on the receiving DataPort if you will get an answer.
 The receiving DataPort must implement a search method for this to work.
 This is not mandatory for using DataPorts.

 ### Prerequisites
 - Windows computer with .Net Framework installed (mostly installed by default)